jamornsriwasansak/brass-pan/README.md

 3. Shape-matching [6] (To make the shape-matching stable, the robust rotation extraction method [7] is implemented)

 The surface tension method [2] is implemented to make the fluid look more pleasing.
 I also implemented the aerodynamics [3] for clothes and flag.
-This increase the realism when the clothes are dropped.
+This increases the realism when the clothes are dropped from high places.
-For efficient collision detection and density estimation, an efficient hash-based searching method [8] is implemented.
+For efficient collision detection and density estimation, an efficient hash-based searching method [8] is used.

 ## Youtube
 [![unified particle physics](http://jamorn.me/pics/upp_large..jpg)](https://www.youtube.com/watch?v=-DgD_PovEdk)